parsabe/MLMatrix/src/Random Forest Regressor Optimization/README.md

-# Machine Learning Project 2
+# Random Forest Regressor Optimization

 A Jupyter notebook–based pipeline for regression on tabular data, extended with advanced preprocessing, model tuning, and evaluation.